astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 If the `format` parameter is a blank or empty string, then this method does nothing.
 If the `DEBUG` constant is not defined, then this method assumes that the application was built in Release mode.
-If this so, then the method checks the value of the [MuteDebugLevelIfReleaseMode](#P-Core-Debug-DebugUtils-MuteDebugLevelIfReleaseMode 'Core.Debug.DebugUtils.MuteDebugLevelIfReleaseMode') property.
+If this is so, then the method checks the value of the [MuteDebugLevelIfReleaseMode](#P-Core-Debug-DebugUtils-MuteDebugLevelIfReleaseMode 'Core.Debug.DebugUtils.MuteDebugLevelIfReleaseMode') property.
 If the property is set to true AND the `debugLevel` parameter is set to [Debug](#T-xyLOGIX-Core-Debug-Constants-DebugLevel-Debug 'xyLOGIX.Core.Debug.Constants.DebugLevel.Debug') , then